Thyagaraj89/Thyagaraj89/README.md

 - 👋 Hi, I’m @Thyagaraj89
-- 👀 I’m interested in developing mobile apps, web apps, IoT apps and many more.....
+- 👀 As a seasoned software engineer with almost over a decade of experience, I've cultivated a robust skill set in networking and fundamental IT security principles.
+My journey has been marked by a relentless pursuit of knowledge and a propensity for rapid adaptation.
+Now, fueled by an insatiable curiosity and a desire to explore the depths of ethical hacking, I am embarking on a transformative journey.
-- 🌱 I’m currently learning all the latest tech there is....
+- 🌱 I’m currently on the learning path for OSCP and all the other related courses that lead to this certification.
-- 📫 How to reach me , ;)
+- 📫 How to reach me thru my linkedin https://www.linkedin.com/in/ts-thyagaraj-thanaraj-309966b9/

 <!---
 Thyagaraj89/Thyagaraj89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.